1980 First edition of THE JOHN CORNELIUS CARD SYSTEM 5 page manuscript with cover, corner stapled.

 That is just one of the possible effects, once you have mastered the Cornelius Card System.
 There have been many card systems since, but the Cornelius system remains one of the best.

-CONDITION NOTES: this is from new-old dealer inventory, so it is not previously owned -- very clean with no marks or torn pages, etc. There is some price sticker residue/damage on the back cover.
+CONDITION NOTES: this is from new-old dealer inventory, so it is not previously owned -- very clean with no marks or torn pages, etc. The first page is loose from the staple, and there is some price sticker residue/damage on the back cover.